cheshirekow/cmake_format/cmake_format/doc/README.rst

   only positionals, then it can be simply the ``pargs`` specification (as in the example above).

-For the example specification above, the custom command would look somehing like this:
+For the example specification above, the custom command would look something like this:

 .. code::